nordcloud/assume-role-arn/README.md

 # assume-role-arn
 [![Build Status](https://travis-ci.org/nordcloud/assume-role-arn.svg?branch=master)](https://travis-ci.org/nordcloud/assume-role-arn)

-assume-role-arn is a simple golang binary that can be used in CI/CD pipelines, so you don't need any external dependencies while assuming cross-account roles from your environment.
+assume-role-arn is a simple golang binary that can be used as an `aws --profile` alternative or in CI/CD pipelines, so you don't need any external dependencies while assuming cross-account roles from your environment.
 No need to install python/awscli and jq.

 ### Main features
 * no need to setup awscli profiles